-LECTURE (IN PERSON): A computer and scientific (non-graphing, non-programmable) calculator are required for all lectures.
-Students are expected to come to lecture after having reviewed the lecture notes available in Canvas.
+LECTURE (IN PERSON): A computer/smart device and scientific (non-graphing, non-programmable) calculator are required for all lectures.
+Students are expected to come to lecture after having reviewed the lecture notes available in Canvas &/or the relevant textbook section(s).
 Instruction will be offered in person unless the University mandates virtual instruction so assume in person attendance is required for all the classes.
-A laptop/tablet/phone with internet capability is required for all classes as instructors will take attendance using iclicker in classroom.
+A laptop/tablet/phone with internet capability is required for all classes as instructors will take attendance using poll everywhere.
 A lot of problem -solving is done during class, so a notebook where you can do problems by hand is highly recommended.

-If your technology malfunctions and you are unable to participate in iClicker polling, then send email to your instructor explaining the problem immediately or the same day to receive participation points.
-Please include your name, the course number and section on your email.
-Failure to notify the instructor properly or in a timely manner will result in a loss of participation points for that day.
+If your technology malfunctions and you are unable to participate in poll everywhere send an email to your instructor explaining the problem the same day to receive participation points.
+Please include your name, the course number and section in your email.
+Failure to notify the instructor properly or in a timely manner will result in loss of participation points for that day without disruption.
+Students are not allowed to capture or reproduce anyone's name, image, or voice without permission.
+They must be polite and respectful in the online chat.
+Informal chat is okay, but typing is restricted to things that one would say out loud in front of the entire class.
+Students must always conduct themselves on their webcam video as they would in person in a classroom.